How to avoid unhealthy competition: Using the Wall Chart.

 The Wall Chart shows visitors (like principals) how well the class is doing.

 Passers-by as well as interested administrators can praise the class as a whole for their successes with Rocket Math.
+A savvy administrator may reward the class with a “free space” to help themselves keep track of progress.
+See this blog.
 In many schools, classes post their completed Rocket Chart on their door with all 725 stickers in place!
 The Rocket Math Wall Chart becomes a focus of pride and recognition for the whole class.
-The price for the Rocket Math Wall Chart (#2005) of $20 includes directions, plenty of star stickers, four goal arrows, and the chart itself.
-They are cheaper by the dozen, $155 for all twelve.
+The Rocket Math Wall Chart (#2005) includes directions, plenty of star stickers, four goal arrows, and the chart itself.
+They are cheaper by the dozen if you need more.

 Leave a Reply